 |How do the fields and professions define and differentiate themselves?||Crime scene investigation, like forensic science, focuses on utilizing scientific and social analysis techniques to assist law enforcement in uncovering all information about a crime.
-Crime scene investigators work at the scene of a crime, gathering any relevant evidence for later analysis.||Unlike crime scene investigators, forensic scientists don’t visit the crime scene.
-Instead, they work in a lab environment, examining and analyzing evidence provided by investigators to help law enforcement agencies in the pursuit of justice.|
+Crime scene investigators work at the scene of a crime, gathering any relevant evidence for later analysis.||Unlike crime scene investigators, forensic scientists do not visit the crime scene.
+Instead, they work in a lab environment, examining and analyzing evidence provided by investigators to help law enforcement agencies pursue justice.|

-|What bodies of knowledge will students focus on in pursuit of their degree?||Students in crime scene investigation programs will spend a majority of their education learning about collection techniques, evidence handling and storage, crime scene procedure, and criminal justice overall.
+|What bodies of knowledge will students focus on in pursuit of their degree?||Students in crime scene investigation programs will spend most of their education learning about collection techniques, evidence handling and storage, crime scene procedure, and criminal justice overall.
 These students will also likely take courses on law and legal philosophy, as well as lab-based science, although not nearly to the extent that those in a forensic science program do.||A student pursuing a degree in forensic science will inevitably be immersed in all varieties of lab-based science, including biology, chemistry, toxicology, pharmacology, and physics.
-Furthermore, these students will focus on other subjects related to criminal analysis, including chemistry and pathology with a focus on forensics.|
+Furthermore, these students will focus on other subjects related to criminal analysis, including chemistry and pathology, with a focus on forensics.|

-Although the curriculum will vary depending on the institution, courses that a student of crime scene investigation will likely take include the following, among others:
+Although the curriculum will vary depending on the institution, courses that a student of crime scene investigation will likely take include the following:

 The following is a sample list of classes that would likely be found in any undergraduate or graduate forensic science program:

 |What established occupations will students be prepared for after receiving a degree?||Upon obtaining a degree in crime scene investigation (or a technician certificate), students will be prepared to work as crime scene investigators or technicians.||A degree in forensic science allows the holder to obtain employment as a forensic scientist, generally in a laboratory setting.|

-|What type of work environment can the professional expect?||Crime scene investigators (and technicians) will work directly at the scene of the crime, analyzing the situation and gathering evidence relevant to investigation.
+|What type of work environment can the professional expect?||Crime scene investigators (and technicians) will work directly at the scene of the crime, analyzing the situation and gathering evidence relevant to the investigation.
 Because crime occurs at all hours of the day, investigators may remain on-call as determined by their employer.
 When not at a crime scene, these individuals may perform other tasks at a police station or other law enforcement agency.||Forensic scientists and technicians generally work in a lab setting, where they analyze the evidence provided by the crime scene investigation team.
 These scientists often have a routine schedule, unlike crime scene investigators.
-In some cases, forensic scientists or technicians may work in morgues or a coroner’s office, as well.|
+In some cases, forensic scientists or technicians may also work in morgues or a coroner’s office.|

-|Are there additional educational opportunities available after pursuing an undergraduate degree in this field?||Upon obtaining an undergraduate degree in crime scene investigation, a student may go on to pursue a master of science degree in the same field, or a graduate certificate, which can aid in obtaining employment that with a greater amount of responsibility and associated pay.||After receiving a bachelor’s degree in forensic science, a student may continue on to obtain a graduate certificate or master’s degree in the same field.
-There are now even a couple of forensic science PhD programs available for those interested in teaching or research.
+|Are there additional educational opportunities available after pursuing an undergraduate degree in this field?||Upon obtaining an undergraduate degree in crime scene investigation, a student may go on to pursue a master of science (MS) degree in the same field, or a graduate certificate, which can aid in obtaining employment with a greater amount of responsibility and associated pay.||

 Also, a student with an undergraduate degree in biology or another natural science may be well qualified to pursue a graduate degree in forensic science.